Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Can AI replace suppliers' primary data?

-Chemicals, automotive, fashion, food, construction, energy, and logistics.
+Chemicals, automotive, fashion, food, construction, energy and logistics.

-Does AI reduce operational costs?
+Does AI reduce operating costs?

 Paula Otero